clairey-zx81/json-model/BACKLOG.md

 - [ ] tests: what if a trafo adds/replaces an external reference, is it resolved?
 - [ ] tests: fix tests in `bads/wip`?
 - [ ] tests: parallelism with `pytest`?
-- [ ] tests: use ref instead of git?
 - [ ] tests: add github CI
 - [ ] tests: raise coverage, possibly to 100%?
 - [ ] tests: skip url cache while testing